sdimakis/moral-psych-sp2022/content/syllabus.md

 |:-:|
 </div>

-In a small group of 3-4 people, you will give a 10-minute presentation and then lead a 20-minute discussion based on a reading from your assigned week (readings that are eligible for presentation are indicated by a ** symbol next to the reading on the syllabus).
-The presentation should summarize the (1) research question (2) relevant background information (3) method (4) results, and (5) discussion of implications and limitations from the reading.
-For the discussion portion, you may want to devise an activity for the class (e.g., a demonstration of the phenomenon, a debate) and/or prepare a few questions to spark conversation.
-You must reach out to the instructor one week prior to leading discussion to make an office hours appointment.
+In a small group of 3-4 people, <u>you will give a 10-minute presentation and then lead a 20-minute discussion based on a reading from your assigned week</u> (readings that are eligible for presentation are indicated by a symbol next to the reading on the syllabus).
+The presentation should summarize the (1) research question and hypotheses (2) relevant background information (3) method (4) results, and (5) discussion of implications and limitations from the reading.
+If there are multiple studies, you can choose to focus on one.
+For the discussion portion, you may want to devise an activity for the class (e.g., a demonstration of the phenomenon, a debate) and/or prepare a few questions to spark conversation. <u>You must reach out to the instructor one week prior to leading discussion to make an office hours appointment that will work for your group </u>.

 The discussion should engage your classmates and demonstrate your preparation and expertise.
 If you fall ill or otherwise cannot attend your presentation for an unexpected reason, reach out to the instructor as soon as possible with documentation, and you will be reassigned to another group, or given an alternate assignment if reassignment is not possible.